-- 25) Q: Where is Aqua's nearest operations center to MKL?A: Sussex and Warren counties. - 26) Q: Do you have a standard agreement for service quality standards (such as response time to problems, water quality, etc.) and road repair that we can review?
-A: (1/9/13) (Agua): "We do not.
-Such standards are set and enforced by
+- 25) Q: Where is Aqua NJ's nearest operations center to MKL?A: Sussex and Warren counties. - 26) Q: Do you have a standard agreement for service quality standards (such as response time to problems, water quality, etc.) and road repair that we can review?
+A: (1/9/13) (Aqua NJ): "We do not.
+Such standards are set and enforced by the BPU and the DEP." - 27) Q: Chlorine is very corrosive to machinery.

-A: (1/9/13) (Aqua): "We do not.
-Such standards are set and enforced by the BPU and the DEP."

-- 27) Q: Chlorine is very corrosive to machinery.
 How frequently would the monitoring of our system be conducted by the CWC?A: Automated monitoring equipment would be installed to give daily chlorine readings.
-In person visits would occur approximately weekly. - 28) Q: Was Southeast Morris County Municipal Utilities Authority Board (SMCMUA) contacted for interest in our system?
-A: SMCMUA was contacted subsequent to the 12/12/12 Inform meeting.
+In person visits would occur approximately weekly. - 28) Q: Was Southeast Morris County Municipal Utilities Authority Board (SMCMUA) contacted for interest in our system?A: SMCMUA was contacted subsequent to the 12/12/12 Inform meeting.
 They are not interested in bidding on the MKL system. - 29) Comment: The risk to the MKL of its water system running dry is not listed on slide 19.
-The CWC would be responsible to bring the community water.
-Response: We have added that to the second row on slide 19. - 30) Comment: DEP regulations change over time.
+The CWC would be responsible to bring the community water.Response: We have added that to the second row on slide 19.

+- 30) Comment: DEP regulations change over time.
 There is no proactive planning at MKL on regulatory requirements.
 The committee should add this risk to slide 19.
 Response: We have added that to slide 19. - 31) Comment: AWWA and NJ water source provide information on water regulation. - 32) Q: What is the condition of our aquifer?
 Past validation of water during droughts showed we had plenty.
 A: (Chris Allyn paraphrased) Our source of water is through fractured rock.
 It is not one big pool of water.
 Pump #1 is an artesian well, and running pump #2 will reduce the artisan flow in well #1.
-(Jim Irving) During droughts the wells have had no drop in "draw down". - 33) Q: Would Aqua's NJ customer base be exposed to impacts of fracking?A: (1/9/13) (Aqua): "None.
-Fracking is not permitted in New Jersey" - 34) Q: Did Aqua answer the question about selling MKL well water outside of MKL?
+(Jim Irving) During droughts the wells have had no drop in "draw down". - 33) Q: Would Aqua NJ's NJ customer base be exposed to impacts of fracking?
+A: (1/9/13) (Aqua NJ): "None.
+Fracking is not permitted in New Jersey" - 34) Q: Did Aqua NJ answer the question about selling MKL well water outside of MKL?A: (1/9/13) Aqua NJ answered the question subsequent to the 12/12 inform meeting.
+See items #6 & #6A. - 35) Q: Would Harding need to approve the piping and sale of water to other customers?A: Yes. - 36) Q: What are the min & max levels that the CWC would be allowed to chlorinate our water?
+Would the increase in chlorine be used to offset some insurance risks?